Sahiladevi/health_track/docs/final_report.md

 Chronic health conditions such as obesity, diabetes, high blood pressure, high cholesterol and heart diseases continue to rise among U.S. adults.
 While medical advances have helped manage these conditions, less attention has been paid to the root causes like poor diet, physical inactivity, inadequate sleep, and limited access to healthcare.
 These lifestyle and social factors are deeply interconnected, and they don’t affect everyone equally.
 People from lower-income backgrounds or certain racial and ethnic groups often face greater barriers to staying healthy.

 Despite the availability of large national health surveys, we still lack a clear, up-to-date understanding of how these everyday factors combine to shape health outcomes.
-This project aims to fill that gap using recent NHANES and USDA data to explore how lifestyle and social variables are tied to health—offering insights that can inform public health efforts and personalized health advice.
+This project aims to fill that gap using recent NHANES and USDA data to explore how lifestyle and social variables are tied to health offering insights that can inform public health efforts and personalized health advice.

 ---